brijeshb42/brijeshb42.github.io/_posts/2016-06-09-make-a-pocket-app-like-html-parser-using-python.md

 * Instead of checking the url for just empty string, we can also use regex to verify that the url, is in fact a url.
 * We should also check that the `url` is not for our own domain as it will lead to an infinite loop calling the same `extract_url` function again and again.
-* `newspaper` will not always be extract the most relevant html.
+* `newspaper` will not always be able to extract the most relevant html.
 Its functionality completely depends on how the content is organized in the source `url`'s website.
 Sometimes, it may give one or two extra paragraphs or sometimes less.
 But for most of the standard news websites and blogs, it will always return the most relevant html.

 #### Things to do next